kurator-dev/kurator/community/membership/community-membership.md

 - Ensure API compatibility with forward/backward versions based on feature graduation criteria
 - Analyze and propose new features/enhancements in Kurator project
 - Demonstrate sound technical judgement
-- Mentor contributors and approvers
+- Mentor contributors and other approvers
 - Have top level write access to relevant repository (able click Merge PR button when manual check-in is necessary)
-- Name entry in Maintainers file of the repository
+- Name entry in Approvers file of the repository
 - Participate & Drive design/development of multiple features

 ## Inactive members